Prajwalb712/gitDemoPW/README.md

 # gitDemoPW
-It is the first lecture of git in PW
+It is the first Demo lecture of git in PW